Indian Stock Market Trends Today: Sensex Recovers, Nifty Eyes 24,000

 | India Market Capitalisation (BSE) | ₹430.19 trillion | BSE, 16 Mar 2026 |

-India remains the world’s fastest-growing major economy, with the RBI raising its FY26 GDP forecast to 7.4% in February 2026 — up 90 basis points from its earlier estimates.
+India remains the world’s fastest-growing major economy, with the RBI raising its FY26 GDP forecast to 7.4% in February 2026 — up 90 basis points from earlier estimates.
 Private consumption, higher fixed investment, and a buoyant services sector are the three pillars.
 Fitch Ratings has independently projected India’s GDP growth at 7.5% for FY26.
-The structural story — demographics, domestic demand, government capital expenditure — remains firmly intact despite geopolitical headwinds.

 📉 CPI Inflation — Where Does India Stand?

 February 2026 CPI inflation rose to 3.21% — an 11-month high — up from 2.75% in January 2026 and above the market consensus of 3.1%.
-This marks India’s return to within the RBI’s 2%–4% tolerance band under the new CPI methodology, which assigns lower weight to food prices.
-The uptick was driven by a surge in core inflation, particularly personal care & social protection (+19.02%) and health (+2.19%).
-Crucially, food inflation remains in check.
+This marks India’s return to within the RBI’s 2%–4% tolerance band under the new CPI methodology.
+The uptick was driven by a surge in core inflation, particularly personal care and social protection (+19.02%) and health (+2.19%).
+Food inflation remains in check.

 India’s WPI inflation also accelerated to 2.13% in February 2026 — an 11-month high — with fuel and power turning positive at 1.17% versus a contraction of 1.62% in January.
-The energy shock from the West Asia conflict is beginning to seep into wholesale price metrics.
 If Brent crude sustains above $100/bbl through April, the RBI’s benign inflation narrative faces a genuine headtest.

 🏦 RBI Monetary Policy — Repo Rate at 5.25%

 The Reserve Bank of India’s MPC unanimously held the repo rate at 5.25% at its February 6, 2026 meeting, maintaining a neutral stance.
 This follows a cumulative 125 basis points of rate cuts since February 2025.
 The SDF rate is at 5.00% and the MSF rate at 5.50%.
-RBI Governor Sanjay Malhotra chose to “wait and watch” even as GDP accelerates — partly because gold and silver price surge risks nudging core inflation, and partly because the rupee (₹92.29/$) remains under pressure from FII outflows.
+RBI Governor Sanjay Malhotra chose to “wait and watch” even as GDP accelerates.
 The next MPC meeting is scheduled for April 6–8, 2026.

 📦 Trade Data — February 2026

-India’s merchandise trade deficit narrowed sharply to $27.1 billion in February 2026 from $34.68 billion in January — a significant positive.
-Goods exports edged up to $36.61 billion while imports declined to $63.71 billion, largely on lower volumes ahead of the energy crisis escalation.
-This is a temporary comfort; if crude oil prices remain elevated, the import bill will balloon in March and April, widening the current account deficit and putting further pressure on the rupee.
+India’s merchandise trade deficit narrowed sharply to $27.1 billion in February 2026 from $34.68 billion in January.
+Goods exports edged up to $36.61 billion while imports declined to $63.71 billion.
+If crude oil prices remain elevated, the import bill will balloon in March and April, widening the current account deficit and putting further pressure on the rupee.

 👷 Employment & Consumption Backdrop